 THE CONTEMPORARY RELEVANCE OF ‘CHURCHILL’

-Whether Russian expansionism, jihadi militancy, prickly relations between Europe and the U.S., or far-right nationalist populism: Churchill would feel at home with many of today’s news stories.
-Indeed, he started many of them: for example, presiding over the founding of British Petroleum (BP)’s oil discoveries in Persia/Iran, converting the Royal Navy from coal to oil, and being Prime Minister in 1953 when the Mossadegh coup was engineered by CIA/MI5 agents and the Shah took power.
+Whether Russian expansionism, jihadi militancy, prickly relations between Europe and the U.S., far-right nationalist populism, or existential foreign threat: Churchill would feel at home with many of today’s news stories.
+Indeed, he started many of them; presiding over the founding of British Petroleum (BP)’s oil discoveries in Persia/Iran, and being Prime Minister in 1953 when the Mossadegh coup was engineered by CIA/MI5 agents and the Shah took power.

 As he said himself of the RAF pilots in the Battle of Britain : ‘Never in the field of human conflict has so much been owed by so many to so few.’